 The session began at 7pm and finished at 12.15am the following morning.
-First of all, Paul McCartney re-recorded his lead vocals onto track three of the four-track tape, replacing the previous night’s attempt.
+First of all, Paul McCartney and John Lennon re-recorded their lead vocals onto track three of the four-track tape, replacing McCartney's attempt from the previous night.

 In 1966 the design team Binder, Edwards and Vaughan painted a piano in psychedelic colours for Paul McCartney, who had met David Vaughan through a mutual friend, Tara Browne, the Guinness heir whose death in December 1966 partly inspired the lyrics of A Day In The Life.

 That same month, Vaughan asked McCartney to contribute a recording for two events, to be promoted by the designers in the Roundhouse venue in Camden, London, on 28 January and 4 February 1967.
 The events were variously known as The Million Volt Light and Sound Rave or the Carnival of Light Rave.

 I asked Paul to do it and I thought he would make more of it than he did; I thought this was a vehicle for him, if anything was.
 My trouble is, I expect everybody to drop everything.
 I forget other people have got things on.

 Of all The Beatles' recordings, relatively little is known about Carnival Of Light.
 It came to public attention in 1988, with the publication of Mark Lewisohn's The Complete Beatles Recording Sessions.

 Carnival Of Light lasted 13'48" and constituted the basic track along with a series of overdubs.
 During the recording McCartney briefly sang the as-yet-unrecorded Fixing A Hole on the piano, according to Dudley Edwards of Binder, Edwards and Vaughan.

 A breakdown of the piece was given by Lewisohn in 1988: